What happens when someone has multiple anaemia?

-People with anaemia do not always show symptoms, and so it may be discovered during other tests.
-During a routine or other appointment, a doctor may ask the patient if they have any of the signs and symptoms of anaemia, or if they have ever had a health problem or illness that could cause it.
+Because anaemia does not always produce symptoms, your doctor may discover it during tests.
+At a routine appointment or for other reasons, your doctor may ask you if you have any of the signs or symptoms of anaemia, or if you have had a disease or health problem that may cause it.

-The doctor may also carry out a pelvic or rectal examination to detect the source of any blood loss.
+Your doctor may also perform a pelvic or rectal exam to detect sources of blood loss.

-- A reticulocyte count: to measure the amount of immature red blood cells (reticulocytes) in the blood, and to see if the bone marrow is producing red blood cells at the correct rate.
+- Reticulocyte count: to determine the number of young red blood cells (reticulocytes) in the blood and whether the bone marrow is producing red blood cells at the proper rate.

-- Tests to measure the amount of iron in the blood and body.
-This includes serum iron and serum ferritin.
-Transferrin and total iron-binding capacity are other tests to measure iron concentration.
+- Tests to establish iron levels in the blood and body: these include serum ferritin and iron.
+Transferrin and total iron uptake are also tests that measure iron levels.